E. E. Cleveland: Evangelism

-E. E. Cleveland was a very successful evangelist holding over 60 campaigns in 6 continents and training over 1,000 pastors.
+E. E. Cleveland was an effective evangelist holding over 60 campaigns in 6 continents and training over 1,000 pastors.

 He was a Seventh-day Adventist church pioneer of the concept of evangelism in large cities and held national campaigns before satellite technology become common.

 In what has been called one of the most successful evangelistic campaigns in Adventist history Cleveland was the first Seventh-day Adventist to baptize more than 1,000 people in a single campaign.

 Held in 1966 in Port of Spain, Trinidad the series was housed in two large tents pitched side by side and opened with 3,300 people in attendance, swelling to 7,000 by the final service.

 In his campaigns, Cleveland baptized approximately 16,000 persons, including George Juko, the Crown Prince of Uganda.
 Many churches have been founded as a result of his campaigns.
 The Rev. Dr. Martin Luther King Jr., Rev. Ralph Abernathy and Rosa Parks are said to have attended his services in Montgomery.